-Played by men's intercollegiate rules, this course is designed to enhance the skills and strategies of advanced male basketball players.
+This course is designed to enhance the skills and strategies of advanced male basketball players.
 Emphasis is placed on mental, physical, tactical, and technical aspects of the game in order to compete successfully in match play.
 May be repeated three times.